drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 I mark these **CS**.
 If you have two clauses that could each stand alone as individual sentences but they are joined with a comma, you have a comma splice.
 Comma splices are disruptive errors because a comma is “too weak” (too short a pause) to join sentences.
 You have several options to rework a comma splice.
 See [this advice](http://advice.writing.utoronto.ca/revising/comma-splices/) for help.
 #### *compliment* vs. *complement*
 To *compliment* (verb) is to express raise or admiration; as a noun, it's that expression (*He paid me a compliment.*).
 To *complement* something is to complete it or enhance it: *The red wine was the perfect complement to the grilled steak.* See the [Oxford Dictionaries website](https://blog.oxforddictionaries.com/2011/04/13/compliment-or-complement/) for more information on these commonly confused words.
+#### *comprised of*
+Misused of the phrase *is comprised of* is increasingly common.
+Bryan Garner explains the problem and offers [this advice](https://www.lawprose.org/lawprose-lesson-145-is-comprised-of/).
 #### conclusions
 Don't begin a conclusion to an essay by writing "In conclusion," "In summary," or some such.
 As the Harvard Writing Center explains: "These phrases can be useful--even welcome--in oral presentations.
 But readers can see, by the tell-tale compression of the pages, when an essay is about to end.
 You'll irritate your audience if you belabor the obvious."
 #### court cases